 In Nursery and Reception, music planning follows the EYFS Framework, within the specific area of Expressive Arts and Design.
 Planning in both Key Stage 1 and Key Stage 2 follows the National Curriculum.
-The Music Coordinator has planned and developed lessons for all year groups using the Charanga scheme of work, to ensure full coverage of curriculum requirements, differentiation and progression.
+The Music Coordinator oversees all lessons that are planned and delivered by T&W Music specialists to ensure full coverage of curriculum requirements, differentiation and progression.
 Knowledge and Skills are at the heart of our planning and the Music Coordinator ensures these are built upon and revisited each year to ensure learning is sustained and that children know more and remember more.
-In Years 3, 4 and 5 children are also taught to play musical instruments by external musicians from Telford and Wrekin Music Services.
 The Music Coordinator works with the tutors to ensure delivery is engaging and appropriate for pupils and follows the National Curriculum.